-Before leaving for some extended time off, I wanted to share how to create custom Slack emojis with my colleagues and also open source this super scientific creative process.
+Before leaving for some extended time off, I wanted to share how to create custom Slack animated emojis with my colleagues and also open source this super scientific creative process.

 I’m a big fan of Slack, it empowers our global team to communicate asynchronously and share one team culture.
 It is part of our daily job so why not make it more fun.